INDIVIDUALS WITH DISABILITIES EDUCATION ACT, PART C; CALIFORNIA EARLY INTERVENTION SERVICES ACT; AND TITLE 17

 - California Early Intervention Services Act (CEISA) established state authority to develop an early intervention service system that was congruent with federal requirements.
 The California Department of Developmental Services (DDS) plans, develops, implements, and monitors the statewide early intervention services system in collaboration with the California Department of Education (CDE), and with advice and assistance from the State Interagency Coordinating Council (ICC).
 The Departments of Public Health, Health Care Services, and Social Services cooperate and coordinate with DDS and CDE in the delivery of early intervention services.

-- This document was updated in 2015.
+- This document NEW was updated in 2023.
 It is a compilation of the federal and state statutes and regulations, below, that authorize, fund, and regulate Early Start.

 - State regulations governing Early Start were approved in August of 1998 and are found in Title 17, California Code of Regulations, Section 52000 through 52175.